swiftlang/sourcekit-lsp/Documentation/Development.md

 ## Building SourceKit-LSP

 Install the latest snapshot from https://swift.org/download/#snapshots.
-SourceKit-LSP builds with the latest toolchain snapshot of the corresponding branch (e.g. to build the *master* branch, use the latest *master* snapshot of the toolchain).
+SourceKit-LSP builds with the latest toolchain snapshot of the corresponding branch (e.g. to build the *main* branch, use the latest *main* snapshot of the toolchain).
 See [Toolchains](#toolchains) for more information about supported toolchains.

 SourceKit-LSP is built using the [Swift Package Manager](https://github.com/apple/swift-package-manager).
 For a standard debug build on the command line: